Shortcuts to adiabaticity with a quantum control field

-\textit{Introduction}.---The Landau-Zener (LZ) model is a paradigm of a time-dependent quantum mechanical process \cite{Landau, Zener, Stueckelberg} that is exactly solvable and encompasses the fundamental principles of quantum adiabatic transfer.
-For these reasons, the LZ model provides key insights into quantum thermodynamic principles \cite{Barra:2016}, quantum phase transitions \cite{Damski_2005,de_grandi_adiabatic_2010}, and quantum annealing dynamics \cite{Santoro_2002,Dziarmaga:2010,Albash_2018}, serving as the workhorse for identifying strategies for accelerating adiabatic transfers~\cite{Damski_2005} and unveiling the mechanisms that determine their ultimate speed limits \cite{Mullen_1989,Hegerfeldt:2013}.
-Some of these strategies utilize classical control fields, which induce processes that suppress adiabatic transitions, thereby implementing so-called ``shortcut to adiabaticity" protocols~\cite{GueryOdelin_2019,turyansky_2025}.
-This can be enforced through nonlinearities \cite{Tian:2016,Pick:2021,Sveistrys_2025,Deffner:2025}.
-Perfect cancellation of the non-adiabatic transitions is achieved by counterdiabatic protocols \cite{Demirplak:2005,Berry_2009,del_Campo_2013,Opatrny_2014,Giannelli:2014,Kolodrubetz_2017}, among which the control field is known for the LZ dynamics \cite{Berry_2009}.
+\textit{Introduction}.---The Landau-Zener (LZ) model is a paradigm of a time-dependent quantum mechanical process that is exactly solvable and encompasses the fundamental principles of quantum adiabatic transfer \cite{Landau, Zener, Stueckelberg, Majorana_1932}.
+For these reasons, the LZ model provides key insights into quantum thermodynamic principles \cite{Barra:2016}, quantum phase transitions \cite{Damski_2005,de_grandi_adiabatic_2010}, and quantum annealing dynamics \cite{Santoro_2002,Dziarmaga:2010,Albash_2018}, serving as the workhorse for identifying strategies for accelerating adiabatic transfers~\cite{Damski_2005} and unveiling the mechanisms that determine their ultimate speed limits~\cite{Mullen_1989,Hegerfeldt:2013}.
+Some of these strategies utilize classical control fields, which induce processes that suppress adiabatic transitions, thereby implementing so-called ``shortcut to adiabaticity" protocols~\cite{Chen:2010,GueryOdelin_2019,turyansky_2025}.
+This can be enforced through nonlinearities \cite{Tian:2016,Li:2018, Pick:2021,Sveistrys_2025,Deffner:2025}, feedback \cite{Ding:2025} and reinforcement learning \cite{Ding:2021, Ai:2022}.
+Perfect cancellation of the non-adiabatic transitions is achieved by counterdiabatic protocols \cite{Demirplak:2008,Berry_2009,del_Campo_2013,Opatrny_2014,Giannelli:2014,Kolodrubetz_2017}, among which the control protocol is known for the LZ dynamics \cite{Berry_2009}.
+Approximated versions thereof can be realized by means of Floquet engineering \cite{Claeys:2019,Petiziol:2024} and strategies based on optimal control \cite{Demirplak:2008,Cepaite:2023}.